Takachiho Gorge from Osaka: Real Travel Time, Best Route & Better Options

 Route B: Domestic Flight + Bus or Rental Car

-• Osaka Itami to Kumamoto Airport: Around 1 hour 15 minutes
+• Osaka Itami to Kumamoto Airport: Around 1 hour 15 minutes in the air

 On paper, the flight option can look faster.
 In practice, both routes are still too time-heavy for a comfortable same-day return from Osaka.